Networking Strategies For Career Progression

 - How can I be helpful to you right now?

-But, just stop.
-Approach networking as a long term game.
-Networking is about building relationships that will withstand the test of time and help you to build a long term career with your contacts by your side.
+Approach networking as a long-term game.
+Networking is about building relationships that will withstand the test of time and help you to build a long-term career with your contacts by your side.
 It’s not just about getting a job today, but about the lifetime value of that contact for jobs well into the future.

 People do business with people they like.

-For further information on a new way to network (not like the old way, the new way) check out Mark E. Sackett’s Ted Talk here.
+For more information on a new way to network (not like the old way, the new way) check out Mark E. Sackett’s Ted Talk here.

 Finally, how do you test if you’ve done a good job at networking?